benngermin/epq/replit.md

 - Support for multiple question versions with different topic focus
 - Original question numbering and LOID (Learning Objective ID) tracking
 - JSON storage for answer choices with correct answer tracking
+- Support for multiple question types:
+  - Multiple Choice (default)
+  - Fill in the Blank (with case sensitivity and acceptable answers)
+  - True/False
+  - Pick from List (single or multiple selection)
+  - Matching (drag and drop pairs)
+  - Ordering (arrange items in sequence)

 ### Practice Test Engine
 - Dynamic test generation from question pools